ipfs/ipfs-docs/docs/how-to/gateway-best-practices.md

 1. Alice gives the falsified content CID to Bob.
 1. Bob fetches the content with this CID and cryptographically validates the balance of `0.00`.

-To partially address this exposure, you may wish to use the public gateway [cf-ipfs.com](https://cf-ipfs.com) as an independent, trusted reference with both same-origin policy and CORS support.
+To address this exposure, public gateways should only be limited to [trustless and verifiable response types](https://docs.ipfs.tech/reference/http/gateway/#trustless-verifiable-retrieval).

 ## Assumed filenames when downloading files